 DOT-covered employees are agency-specific

-When it comes to DOT agency-specific covered employees, it's crucial to recognize that the definition can vary across different agencies.
+Regarding DOT agency-specific covered employees, it's crucial to recognize that the definition can vary across different agencies.
 Each Department of Transportation (DOT) agency represents a specific mode of transportation, resulting in distinct classifications for employees.
 This means that there are notable differences between the covered employees of, for instance, trucking companies and those employed by airlines.

 DOT-covered agencies and employees